vadimgrn/usbip-win2/README.md

 ## Build

 ### Notes
-- Build is tested on Windows 11, projects are configured for Windows 10 v.2004 target by default
+- Driver is configured for Windows 10 v.2004 target
 - x86 platform is not supported
+- Build is tested on Windows 11

 ### Build Tools
 - The latest Microsoft [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) 2022